 After completing this lesson, you'll be able to:

-Sometimes your dataset will only contain addresses without latitude/longitude data.
+Sometimes your dataset will contain only addresses, without latitude/longitude data.
 To handle these kinds of situations, you can use the Geocoder transformer.

 The following services are supported: